Areas of Focus

 Coronary spasm, also known as variant or Prinzmetal’s angina, is the sudden and involuntary tightening of the muscles within the coronary arteries, which narrows them and reduces blood flow to the heart.
 It may be due to high blood pressure, high cholesterol, or certain drugs, but in most cases no identifiable etiology is present.

 Nitrates are prescribed to provide immediate relief of angina.
 Nitroglycerin is a common form of nitrate that is available primarily in sublingual formulations.
-In up to 20% of patients, nitroglycerin is not tolerated, and some patients do not respond to treatment with nitroglycerin.
-It can also cause severe hypotension, circulatory collapse, and death if used together with phosphodiesterase type 5 (PDE5) inhibitor drugs that are prescribed for erectile dysfunction.
+In up to 20 percent of patients, nitroglycerin is not tolerated, and some patients do not respond to treatment with nitroglyerin.
+It can also cause severe hypotension, circulatory collapse, and death if used together with phosphodiesterase type 5 (PDE5) inhibitor drugs that are prescribed for erectile dysfunction, such as Viagra®, Cialis®, and Levitra®.
 Calcium channel blockers are used to treat angina associated with coronary spasm; however, they do not provide immediate relief.
-We are not aware of any approved rapid-onset, short-acting treatments for coronary spasm.
-We are planning to study whether etripamil could be used to rapidly reduce symptoms in the outpatient setting in patients with angina who cannot tolerate or do not respond to nitrates, and in patients experiencing coronary spasm.